LincolnFirks/AI-Backend-Agent/README.md

 > ```
 > will run the web application on port 5000 and the MongoDB database on port 5001

-You will also need to make a keys.js file in the server directory with exported varibles API_KEY and GEMINI_MODEL
+You will also need to make a keys.js file in the server directory with exported varibles API_KEY and GEMINI_MODEL in order for the gemini api to work